Super Bowl XIX: Second quarter

-With about two minutes left in the half, the Dolphins finally managed to get a good drive going on their next possession.
-Marino completed seven out of nine passes, the last one being a 30-yard pass to tight end Joe Rose, to reach the 49ers' 12-yard line.
-However, San Francisco's defense tightened up on the next three plays, forcing two incompletions and a completed pass for no gain, and Miami was forced to settle for von Schamann's second field goal of the game to cut their deficit to 28–13 with 12 seconds left in the half.
-Then Miami caught a break as the 49ers botched the ensuing kickoff.
-San Francisco lineman Guy McIntyre received von Schamann's short kick and was about to down the ball, but then changed his mind at the last second and decided to return it.
-This turned out to be a big mistake; McIntyre fumbled while being leveled by rookie Joe Carter, and Jim Jensen recovered the ball for Miami at the 49ers' 12-yard line.
-After that, von Schamann kicked his third field goal on the last play of the half, cutting the score to 28–16.
+With nearly two minutes left in the half, the Dolphins finally managed to get a good drive going on their next possession.
+Marino completed seven out of nine passes, the last one being a 30-yard pass to tight end Joe Rose, to reach the 49ers 12-yard line.
+However, San Francisco's defense tightened up on the next three plays, forcing two incompletions and a completed pass for no gain, and Miami was forced to settle for von Schamann's 31-yard field goal to cut their deficit to 28–13 with 12 seconds left in the half.
+Then the Dolphins caught a break as the 49ers botched the ensuing kickoff.
+San Francisco guard Guy McIntyre received von Schamann's short kick and was about to down the ball, but then changed his mind at the last second and decided to return it after being urged by teammates Monroe and Harmon.
+This turned out to be a mistake; McIntyre fumbled while being leveled by running back Joe Carter, and wide receiver Jim Jensen recovered the ball for Miami at the San Francisco 12.
+After that, von Schamann kicked a 30-yard field goal on the last play of the half, cutting the Dolphins' deficit to 28–16.
 "I can laugh about the play now, but it wasn't funny at the time," McIntyre said after the game.
 "My first instinct when I got the ball was to fall down.
 Then I heard everyone yelling, 'Get up!
 Get up!'
 So I got up, and here comes someone sneaking underneath me, and he hit the ball."